XcooBee/bee-test-utility/README.md

 ```

 ## Services
 Each bee when invoked will be passed a collection of services and a colleciton of data to conduct its operations.
+This is passed as **services** argument during the flight() function invocation.

 ### log(message, type)
 You can use the log to create trace entries for your processing.
 Use this service to write file processing related feedback.